MPH in Biostatistics

 1. Course Requirements in Biostatistics (34 units)

-MPH students are required to take three core biostatistics methods courses in year one.
-Typically MPH students in Biostatistics meet this requirement by completing Biostatistics 200A, 100B and 406.
+MPH students are required to take 3 core biostatistics methods courses in year 1.
+Typically, MPH students in biostatistics meet this requirement by completing one of the three series below:

 In addition to the 3 methods courses above, students are required to take:

-- And 12 units of elective courses (special topics) chosen from courses in the 200 series with course numbers of 203B and above of form the 400 series.
+- and 12 units of biostatistics elective courses chosen from courses in the 200 series with course numbers of 203B and above or from the 400 series.
 Note: carefully check course prerequisites to ensure eligibility for the courses and consult with academic advisor.

 - Public Health 200A and B: Foundations in Public Health